Understanding and replacing Bitvise SSH Server host keys

 In practice, when clients connect with a variety of software, all of these conditions may be broken.
 For example, most clients will support the RSA host key algorithm, and many may prefer it to DSA.
 In addition, clients that prefer RSA to DSA will send a preference list that prefers RSA even if they trust only a DSA host key for this server, and do not trust any RSA host key.

-As a result, with many clients, connections may break immediately as soon as an RSA host key is employed.
-This can happen even if there is no other reason these clients could not continue to trust the DSA host key that they have always trusted.
+As a result, with many clients, connections may break immediately as soon as a new host key, which the clients prefer, is employed.
+This can happen even if there is no other reason these clients could not continue to trust the old host keys that they have always trusted.

 For this reason, adding a new host key with a different algorithm needs to follow the following process: